 Safety Decals are pictorial with a yellow background and generally two panel.
-The top panel shows the safety alert (the potential hazard) and the bottom panel shows the message (how to avoid the hazard).
+The top (or left-hand) panel shows the safety alert (the potential hazard), and the bottom (or right-hand) panel shows the message (how to avoid the hazard).